jennyzeng/Minecraft-AI/docs/proposal.md

 ## Evaluation Plan

 We expect to evaluate the project result based on the accuracy of the biome recognition.
-Area Under Curve (AUC) score, which is a metric for binary classification, will be a good guideline, either.
+We generate different sets of training and testing data.
+Then we calcuate the Area Under Curve (AUC), which is a metric for binary classification, for our training data and testing data and plot graphs.
+We will compare the AUC of output with different parameters and choose the parameters that yields better performance.

 ## References